-Differential Category Definition Differential Factor a) District Roading Rate - General All rating units in the district excluding those categorised in differential category b) and c) below (being the Forestry Exotic differential and the Forestry Mixed Use differential).
-For the avoidance of any doubt, this includes all properties not in differential category b and c.
-1.0 b) District Roading Rate - Forestry Exotic Rating units that have been assigned the FE category code (Forestry Exotic) by Council's Valuation Service Provider and are not located on a state highway.
-12.0 c) District Roading Rate - Forestry Mixed Use Rating units that have a mixed use (eg; pastoral and forestry), where the area of forestry is greater than 20 hectares, is not located on a State Highway and the forestry area is 50% or more of the total property area.
-6.0
+Differential Category Definition Differential Factor a) District Roading Rate - General All rating units in the district excluding those properties categorised as differential b) District Roading Rate - Forestry Exotic below.
+1.0 b) District Roading Rate - Forestry Exotic Rating units that have been assigned the FE category code (Forestry Exotic) by Council's Valuation Service Provider and/or properties that are partially used for exotic forestry.
+3.0 Properties with a mixed use Where rating units have a mixed use (eg; pastoral and exotic forestry), and the area of exotic forestry is 20 hectares or more, the rating unit will be apportioned to enable the district roading rate to be charged correctly.
+The portion used for exotic forestry will be charged the differential of 3.0 and the remaining portion will be charged the differential of 1.0.